AndreaBaciu17/MicrosoftCSharpProjects/README.md

 - [**M7studentGradespt2**.cs](C2Projects/M7studentGradespt2): Continuation of the student grades project.

 ### C3TestProject
-Description: Contains mini projects focusing on various C# concepts from Chapter 3.
+Description: Contains mini projects focusing on various C# concepts from Chapter 3, like adding system logic to code.
 - [**M1Bool**.cs](C3Projects/M1Bool): A project demonstrating the use of boolean operations in various scenarios.
 - [**M2totalNums**.cs](C3Projects/M2totalNums): Total numbers calculation.
 A program to calculate the total of a series of numbers input by the user.
 - [**M3SKU.cs**](C3Projects/M3SKU): An exercise example that is a system to manage Stock Keeping Units (SKUs) in an inventory.